adelasn14/BrainDiction/README.md

 #BrainDiction

-This is the Capstone Project application for the Rise 2022 program.
+This is the Capstone Project application for the Bangkit Academy 2022 program.

 Themed Human Healthcare & Animal Welfare, this Android-based application uses a collection of activities and intents to navigate between pages.
 User authorization uses Firebase Auth and Cloud Storage.